Reynolds analogy

-Reynolds’ analogy is valid.
-Further, the validity of the Reynolds’ analogy is linked to the applicability of Prigogine's Theorem of Minimum Entropy Production.
-Thus, Reynolds' analogy is valid for flows that are close to developed, for whom, changes in the gradients of field variables (velocity & temperature) along the flow are small.
+Consequently, the Chilton–Colburn analogy is qualitatively valid whenever the Reynolds' analogy is valid.
+Furthermore, the validity of the analogy is linked to the applicability of Prigogine's Theorem of Minimum Entropy Production.
+Thus, Reynolds' analogy is valid for flows that are close to being fully developed, where changes in the gradients of velocity and temperature along the flow are small.